-We have also included information below from childnet for parents and carer regarding keeping children safe online.
+We have also included information below from childnet for parents and carers regarding keeping children safe online.
 This important information is available in a variety of different languages.

 Children at Barons Court use the Internet on a regular basis as part of their learning.
 In school, we have regular 'E-Safety' activities to remind children of the importance of keeping themselves safe online.
 We understand the responsibility to educate our pupils on E-Safety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the Internet and related technologies, in and beyond the context of the classroom.